kzndotsh/bloom/README.md

 #### Request Authentication
 > *Complete the requests needed to execute all CRUD functions.*
 * [ ] Build a `axiosWithAuth` module within the utils folder to create an instance of axios with the authentication header.
 * [ ] Complete the `services/articleService.js` module.
-It should make an authenticated call to retrieve and return all articles from the server.
+It should use make an authenticated call to retrieve and return all articles from the server.

 * [ ] In `View.js`, when the component mounts, use `articleService` to make an http request and add all articles to state.

 * [ ] In `View.js`, complete `handleDelete` so that a http request is made that deletes the article with the included id.
 After successfully deleting the article on the api, update local state to reflect these changes.

-* [ ] In `EditForm.js`, make a http request to get the article with the id `editId`.
+* [ ] `editId` is passed into the `EditForm` component.
+In `EditForm.js`, make a http request on mount to get the article with the id `editId`.
 Save the result in state.

 * [ ] In `View.js`, complete `handleEdit` so that a http request is made that updates the passed in article.
 Set the editing state to false when the request is complete.
 After successfully deleting the article on the api, update local state to reflect these changes.